On the Stochastic-Quantum Correspondence: A unification of classical and quantum mechanics

 where each $X_i$ is the position of the $i$-th particle and all the particles are considered to be identical.
-Then, indeed, the fact that each particle motion is centered around the origin--- since its expectation is zero -- roughly models an attractive (cohesive) force to the center of mass.
+Then, indeed, the fact that each particle motion is centered around the origin--- since its expectation is zero -- roughly models an attractive (cohesive) force to the centre of mass.
 Then, we can calculate the variance to get:

-where we have used that each particle is independent of each other (and hence $ \langle X_iX_j\rangle=\delta_{ij} \langle X^2_i\rangle$) and that each particle has a variance of $\sigma_0$.
+where we have used that each particle is independent of the others (and hence $ \langle X_iX_j\rangle=\delta_{ij} \langle X^2_i\rangle$) and that each particle has a variance of $\sigma_0$.
 Therefore, we see that for an increasing number of particles, the variance decreases, meaning that the system indeed forms a single identity.
-This description is, however, inherently macroscopic, since we are considering the center of mass.
+This description is, however, inherently macroscopic, since we are considering the centre of mass.
 To have a derivation from microscopic dynamics, let's suppose that the configuration space of the stochastic system is the space of all possible individual positions of each particle: